Eric Miller, PhD,

 This Storytelling Workshop is designed especially for Parents, Teachers,

-Screen Writers, Human Resource Managers, and People interested in becoming
+Screen Writers, Human Resource Trainers, and People interested in becoming

 Days and Times: